LLC Capital ContributionsInitial investment, capital calls, and operating-agreement language

 Mandatory Capital Calls

 Members must contribute their pro-rata share when called.
-The operating agreement specifies how much notice is required (typically 30-60 days), the circumstances that trigger a call, and the consequences of non-compliance.
+The operating agreement specifies notice (typically 30 to 60 days), triggering circumstances, and consequences of non-compliance.

 Optional Capital Calls

 Members may choose whether to participate.
 Those who contribute receive proportionally more ownership or a preferred return.
-Those who do not contribute may be diluted.
+Those who do not are diluted.

 Failure to Contribute: Penalties

-What happens when a member does not meet a capital call is one of the most negotiated provisions in multi-member operating agreements.
+What happens when a member misses a capital call is one of the most negotiated provisions in multi-member operating agreements.
 Common penalties:

 Dilution

 The non-contributing member's ownership percentage is reduced proportionally.
 Contributing members' percentages increase.
-This is the most common and fairest approach.
+The most common and fairest approach.

 Loss of voting rights